Product

 Specific methods:

-When you can walk faster and faster, try running.
-As mentioned above, this type of training is a great option especially for those suffering from knee pain because there is less stress on the knees.
+When you can walk faster and faster, try running again.
+As mentioned above, this training method is a good choice, especially for those with knee pain, as the pressure on the knee is relatively low.

-Focus on each step of walking/running as your brain has to learn and adapt to the new movement in the beginning.
-Safety first!
+Focus on every step of walking/running, as your brain must initially learn and adapt to new movements. safety first!

 LDK sports equipment manufacturer's promotion is in progress: Click to contact us now